beardedeagle/mnesiac/README.md

 All stores *MUST* implement its own `store_options/0`, which returns a keyword list of store options.

-There are seven optional callbacks which can be implemented:
+There are nine optional callbacks which can be implemented:

 - `init_schema/1`, which allows users to implement custom schema initialization logic.
+Triggered by Mnesiac.
 - `copy_schema/2`, which allows users to implement a custom call to copy schema.
+Triggered by Mnesiac.
 - `init_store/1`, which allows users to implement custom store initialization logic.
+Triggered by Mnesiac.
 - `copy_store/1`, which allows users to implement a custom call to copy a store.
+Triggered by Mnesiac.
 - `init_migration/1`, which allows users to implement custom migration logic.
-The default implementation is to do nothing.
+Triggered by Mnesiac.
+Default is to do nothing.
 - `rollback_migration/1`, which allows users to implement custom migration rollback logic.
-The default implementation is to do nothing.
+Triggered by user.
+Default is to do nothing.
+- `refresh_cluster/1`, which allows users to implement custom logic to refresh Mnesia cluster.
+Triggered by user.
+Default is to do nothing.
+- `backup/1`, which allows users to implement custom logic to back up Mnesia stores.
+Triggered by user.
+Default is to do nothing.
 - `resolve_conflict/2`, which allows a user to implement logic when Mnesiac detects a store with records on both the local and remote Mnesia cluster node.
+Triggered by Mnesiac.
+Default is to do nothing.

 **_MINIMAL EXAMPLE:_**: